cloudant/java-cloudant/README.md

 ## Authorization

-This feature interfaces with the Cloudant [authorization API][auth].
+This feature interfaces with the Cloudant authorization API

 Use the authorization feature to generate new API keys to access your data.
 An API key is basically a username/password pair for granting others access to your data, without giving them the keys to the castle.